Am0rphous/Awesome/Forensics/Forensics.md

 - [volatility3](https://github.com/volatilityfoundation/volatility3)
   - [plugins](https://github.com/volatilityfoundation/community).

+## Operating Systems
+- [REMnux](https://remnux.org/) - REMnux® is a Linux toolkit for reverse-engineering and analyzing malicious software.
+REMnux provides a curated collection of free tools created by the community.
+Analysts can use it to investigate malware without having to find, install, and configure the tools.
+Lots of tools in /opt/ folder.

 ## Portable Executable (PE) Analysis
 Description: The Portable Executable format is a file format for executables, object code, DLLs and others used in 32-bit and 64-bit versions of Windows operating systems.